nyergler/effective-django/tutorial/views.rst

 =================

 The minimal class based view subclasses View_ and implements methods for the HTTP methods it supports.
+Here's the class-based version of the minimalist "Hello, World" view we previously wrote.

 ::